Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Case Study 1: Supply Chain Contract Dispute

 A local agricultural supplier and a retail outlet entered into a supply contract.
 When a disagreement arose over delivery terms, the parties opted for arbitration.
-The neutral arbitrator, familiar with regional logistics, facilitated a resolution that preserved the business relationship without resorting to court proceedings.
+The neutral arbitrator, familiar at a local employer, facilitated a resolution that preserved the business relationship without resorting to court proceedings.

 Case Study 2: Partnership Dissolution